katholiek-onderwijs-vlaanderen/sri-client/README.md

     * required: default is true.
 If true an error will be thrown if a property in the property path can not be found.
 This is to help the user detect typo's.
     If required is false, no error will be thrown and expansion will be ignored for objects that do not have a property in the property path.
 If the property path contains properties that are not required you need to set this proeprty to false.
     * include: you can include resources within the expanded resources.
 Works the same as the include property on the root of the options.
+    * caching: overwrite the caching options from this point onwards.
+For example when you can not cache the resource you are getting but the resources that are expanded can be cached for a very long time.
   Example: api.getAll('/responsibilities/relations', {to: #{an href to a responsibility}}, {expand: [from.organisationalunit]}) expands in two steps first all froms in the resultset, and in a second step all organisationalunits of those froms.
   * **include:** array of objects with configuration to include a property of the/all resrouce(s) (in the resultset).
 The configuration can contain the following properties:
     * alias: [required] An {{alias}} property will be added to the resource or every resource in the resultset if it is a list.
 It is recommended to add a $$ prefix in front of them so the client will not send this back to the server on PUT.